How to Trade the Rising Wedge Pattern’s 81% Success Rate

 Unlock the Rising Wedge's Potential

-According to multi-year testing, the rising wedge pattern has a solid 81% success rate in bull markets with an average potential profit of +38%.
-The ascending wedge is a reliable, accurate pattern, and if used correctly, gives you an edge in trading.
+According to multi-year testing, the rising wedge pattern has an 81% success rate in bull markets and an average potential profit of +38%.
+The ascending wedge is a reliable, accurate pattern that, if used correctly, gives you an edge in trading.

 Key Takeaways